cortexproject/cortex/docs/blocks-storage/compactor.md

 ## Compactor disk utilization

-The compactor requires to download source blocks from the bucket to the local disk and store the compacted block to the local disk before uploading it to the bucket.
-Depending on the largest tenants in your cluster and the configured `-compactor.block-ranges`, the compactor may need much disk space.
+The compactor needs to download source blocks from the bucket to the local disk, and store the compacted block to the local disk before uploading it to the bucket.
+Depending on the largest tenants in your cluster and the configured `-compactor.block-ranges`, the compactor may need a lot of disk space.

 The formula to estimate the minimum disk space required is the following, where `max_compaction_range_blocks_size` is the total size of blocks for the largest tenant (you can measure it inspecting the bucket) for the largest `-compactor.block-ranges` period: